AppDaemon/appdaemon/docs/INSTALL.rst

 Configuring a Test App
 ~~~~~~~~~~~~~~~~~~~~~~

-To start configureing Apps, we need to create a new `apps.yaml` file in the same directory as appdaemon.yaml.
+To start configuring Apps, we need to create a new `apps.yaml` file in the same directory as appdaemon.yaml.
 To start, we can add an entry for the Hello World App like this:

 .. code:: yaml